falcosecurity/libs/proposals/20230530-driver-kernel-testing-framework.md

 Ensuring compatibility between different kernel versions, distributions, architectures, and compiler versions is complex due to frequent updates and changes in the Linux kernel.

 The curse of dimensionality and combinatorial explosion present challenges in kernel testing, as the testing complexity exponentially increases with the number of dimensions.
 Testing every possible combination exhaustively becomes impractical.
+However, we have an advantage in that most distributions only change kernels from one LTS version to the next LTS, while frequently publishing new builds (kernel releases).
+In addition, compatibility issues tend to be tied to major and minor kernel version changes rather than individual kernel releases.
+As a result, the realistic grid of potential kernels becomes more manageable and tractable.

-Additionally, performance and impact can vary based on specific workloads and fine-grained kernel settings, which are difficult to predict for each adopter's unique use case.
+Performance and impact can vary based on specific workloads and fine-grained kernel settings, which are difficult to predict for each adopter's unique use case.
 Therefore, a strategic approach is crucial to balance coverage and resources in testing.

 Furthermore, considering real-world workloads and settings is essential for comprehensive testing and accurate performance evaluation, serving as the guiding principle throughout the process.

 ## Proposal

-### Phase 1: Functionality

-> Feasible (targeted for Falco release 0.36)
+The "Functionality" tests of the CI-powered test framework are targeted for Falco release 0.36.

 - Objective: Ensure Falco drivers run and work across different kernel versions and distributions.
 - Actions: Implement a comprehensive testing process and kernel test grid to validate driver compatibility, stability, and functionality across various kernel environments.
 - Expected Outcome: Increased confidence in the reliability and stability of Falco drivers.

-#### Test Category 1
+### Test Category 1

 Ensuring that the kernel driver successfully compiles for the agreed-upon kernel test grid.
 The optimal compiler version and build container are selected in alignment with the advancements in the Linux source tree and its related dependencies, based on the kernel version and driver type.

-#### Test Category 2
+### Test Category 2

 Verifying that the kernel driver can load, run, and capture events without errors.
 This is determined through [scap-open](https://github.com/falcosecurity/libs/tree/master/userspace/libscap/examples/01-open) and unit tests conducted in virtual machine (VM) environments.
 In essence, when we mention that the "driver loads and runs", it implies that the scap-open counter for captured events during a test run is positive and that the [drivers_test](https://github.com/falcosecurity/libs/tree/master/test/drivers) unit tests pass.
 The latter tests not only load the driver live but also simulate syscall events and verify that the expected information is extracted from the kernel tracepoint and retrieved by the libscap driver type-specific engine in userspace.

-#### Test Infrastructure
+### Test Infrastructure

 Our goal is to facilitate the expansion and integration of full Continuous Integration (CI) for the kernel test grid, enabling comprehensive testing of the kernel driver functionality.
 Concurrently, we will develop a test framework utilizing localhost virtual machines (VMs), which will include a limited kernel test grid.
 This framework will be accessible to adopters, providing them with a convenient option for local testing during the development or testing phases.

-#### Current State
+### Current State

 Currently (as of May 31, 2023), the relevant [falcosecurity/libs](https://github.com/falcosecurity/libs) CI drivers tests include: